Bachelor of Science (B.S.) in Psychology (16 courses, 54 credits)

 * Introductory Statistics (PSY 2000) and Research Methods in Psychology (PSY 2050) should be taken soon after declaring the major because these courses are prerequisites for the two foundation laboratory courses, Biopsychology (PSY 4200) and Cognitive Psychology (PSY 4500).

-*Seminar in Professional Development (PSY 2100) is only offered in the Fall semester and should be taken in the Sophomore or Junior year.
+*Seminar in Professional Development (PSY 2100) is only offered in the Fall semester and should be taken in the Sophomore year.

 *The capstone course, Foundations of Modern Psychology (PSY 5150) OR Contemporary Issues in Psychology (PSY 5250), can only be taken in the senior year.
 Students who are working in a research lab and who would do well participating in an intensive seminar-style course should enroll in Contemporary Issues in Psychology (PSY 5250).
 Otherwise, students should enroll in Foundations of Modern Psychology (PSY 5150).

 *With the exception of the Seminar in Professional Development (PSY 2100), courses taken on a satisfactory/unsatisfactory basis may not be used to satisfy requirements for the either the B.A. or B.S.

 *Three Undergraduate Research Experiences (PSY 2150) and Special Topics Seminars (PSY 2905) can be grouped together and used as one 3-credit liberal arts (Free) elective, Special Topic Seminars (PSY 2905) are only offered in the Fall semester and Summer.